weilingx46/workshop-ws-5-8-aws/README.md

 aws_access_key_id = INSERT-YOUR-SECRET-KEY
 ```

-And then, run set AWS_PROFILE environment variable to claudia with the following command in your top-level project dir:
+And then, run set AWS_PROFILE environment variable to claudia with the following command in your top-level project directory:

 ```
 export AWS_PROFILE=claudia